NeuroTechnologies

 Course Title: Research Internship

-Total number of hours: 5-6 months full time Number of ECTS: 26 Semester 4
+Total number of hours: – Number of ECTS: 27 Semester 4

 Mandatory course ☒ Optional course ☐